 You’ll find your UniKey username and password with your confirmation of enrolment.
 International students will receive instructions for obtaining a UniKey after accepting their offer.

+Canvas is where you'll find unit of study outlines, prescribed reading lists and discussion forums.
 It's your first port of call for essential learning tools, including contact details for lecturers and tutors.
 If you’ve got any questions about assignments or course materials, you can email them.

 You can also access Sydney Student, your self-administration service where you can perform many useful tasks – update your address and contact details, manage your enrolment and more.
 (Learn more about student administration.)